-Under the SEC's liquidity rule, no more than 15 percent of a mutual fund's or ETF's portfolio may be invested in illiquid assets,† in part to ensure that the fund can make redemptions.
+Under the SEC's liquidity rule, no more than 15 percent of a mutual fund's or ETF's portfolio may be invested in illiquid assets, in part to ensure that the fund can meet redemption requests.
 This liquidity rule and its related reporting framework also impose other liquidity-related regulatory obligations on these funds.